 Things to Consider when Throwing a Hyzer Flip?

 There are few things to remember when doing hyzer flips that can make or break your throw.
-The disc that you will use is important while other factors need to be accounted for to make the throw more successful.
+The disc that you will use is important, while other factors need to be considered to make the throw more successful.

-As I have been saying all along, you need to have an understable disc when throwing a hyzer flip.
-The disc’s turn rating usually is from +1 to -5 and the closer the disc is on the -5 rating, the more understable it is which is more suitable for hyzer flips.
+Typically, you need to have an understable disc when throwing a hyzer flip.
+A disc’s turn rating usually is from +1 to -5 and the closer the disc is on the -5 rating, the more understable it is which is more suitable for hyzer flips.
 Avoid using discs with a +1 turn rating while a disc between a -1 and -3 will do just fine.
-Please take note that below -3 will also be tricky because it might turn into a roller and might not give you the best hyzer flip if you have a powerful and speedy arm.
+If you use a disc that is too understable, it will roll too much and either turn to the right, or become a roller.
+You will need to experiment to find a disc that has the amount of understability for your arm speed.

 Start with Slower Discs